JThakrar/sparkconn/README.md

 First, it offers a unifying, consistent, easy-to-use REPL-based interactive and programmatic environment for all those kinds of processing.
-Second, the Spark ecosystem has built-in as well as third-party connectors to pull and push data from a variety of batch (or static) and streaming data sources.
+Second, the Spark ecosystem has built-in as well as third-party connectors to pull and push data from a variety of batch and streaming data sources.
-And third, there is a good userbase and ecosystem along with several resources.
+And third, there is a large and helpful userbase and ecosystem along with several resources.

 However there are occasions where a connector for a specific data source is not available or an existing connector is not suitable and needs considerable modification to fit a use case.

-This is a very simple tutorial and working example to help understand how batch and streaming data source and sink connectors work.
-The intent is that the examples will help developers build new connnectors as well as improve/customize existing ones.
+This is a very simple tutorial ()working examples) to help understand how batch and streaming data source and sink connectors work.
+The intent is that the examples will help developers build new connnectors as well as customize existing ones and hopefully contribute back to the Spark community.

-## Details
+## Batch v/s Streaming
-For the purpose of this tutorial, a data source that just produces a single string based dataset for both batch and streaming datastream is being considered.
-Note that the notion of distrubted dataset in Spark has been evolving - starting with RDD with the initial version and no strong notion of a schema for the distributed dataset, then evolving to DataFrame with schema, followed by Dataset which are strongly typed.
-On the streaming front, the idea was introduced using dstream (spark streaming), followed by structured streaming which introduced once-only semantics and recoverability with certain assumptions on the source and sink side.
-As of this writing (March 2018), Beginning Spark 2.3 (released Feb 28, 2018),
-I see another evolution in the works for structured streaming that does away with offsets and also facilitates "continuous streaming".

-Static distributed data (aka RDD) with a schema is referred to as a relation, while a structured datastream with a schema is referred to as a source.
-The schema can be pre-determined, user-provided or inferred from the datasource.
+Note that starting with Spark 2.3, there is the notion of batch, microbatch streaming and continuous streaming data sources.
+Batch is essentially reading data from a static, non-mutating data source (non-mutating for the duration of the data extract).

+Microbatch streaming or simply microbatch is the notion that was introduced in Spark v1.6 where data is retrieved from a data source at short periodic intervals (seconds to minutes).
+Like RDD v/s Dataset, the initial notion of streaming, known as dstream was not strongly typed.
+And Spark 2.0 introduced structured streaming that is strongly typed and has recoverability/restartability capabilities.

+Continuous streaming is the notion that has been introduced with Spark 2.3 that has low latency and I think is still evolving.

+A key difference between microbatch and continuous from an architecture perspective is how the low latency is achieved.
+In microbatch, the actual data generating class is instantiated on the driver at each processing interval for all partitions and distributed to the executors at each trigger interval.
+In continuous streaming source, the class is instantiated only once for each partition.

+Also, each trigger or processing interval is referred to as epoch in the API documentation.

+## Source and Sink V2 API
+Spark 2.3 is a watershed moment as it introduced the notions of microbatch v/s continuous streaming and the initial version of the evolving V2 Source and Sink API.
+Prior to this version, writing your own custom data source and sink was non-trivial and requiring non-trivial effort and understanding of some Spark internals/code.
+And developing a streaming source required you to create your package as a sub-package of org.apache.spark.sql as certain methods were not exposed otherwise.

+V2 API made developing sources and sinks quite simple and requires implementing a few simple and consistent APIs (Java interfaces).
+Note that this is still an evolving interface and there is the potential of some changes to the API, but it is hoped that the changes would not be very disruptive or may be downward compatible.

-The following references provide more details on RDDs and structure data streams.
+Below are some reference sources that provide additional details on RDDs and structured streaming.

 [Matei Zahari's Original Spark Paper](http://people.csail.mit.edu/matei/papers/2012/nsdi_spark.pdf)